 Apple Fitness Plus

-Apple Fitness+ provides Apple Watch owners with a streaming exercise service.
+Apple Fitness+ is a video streaming exercise service that integrates with Apple Watch.
 Subscribers move along with professional trainers, viewing synced workout data from their Apple Watch.
-The service launched on December 14 and can be purchased separately or via an Apple One subscription.
+The service launched on December 14, 2020, and can be purchased separately or via an Apple One subscription.

 ● Requires Apple Watch Series 3 or newer

 ● Stream various workouts on iPhone, iPad, or Apple TV

 ● Synced Apple Watch fitness data shows on screen